 The evidence you’d need could include copies of your appraisals and your employer’s dismissal policy.
 In your complaint, you can say that you had good appraisals and that your employer didn’t follow their disciplinary procedure.

 Your employer is likely to have access to a lot of documents and information which you don’t.
 This includes HR records and information about the gender or racial breakdown of the workforce.

 Some employers publish equality information about their workforce that you can use.
-Public sector employers, like councils, have specific duties in Scotland to monitor and publish equality information about their workforce.
+Public sector employers, like councils, have specific duties under the Public Sector Equality Duty to monitor and publish equality information about their workforce.
 You should be able to find this information online or by asking the HR department.

 The best way to gather evidence that isn’t publicly available from your employer is to ask for it in writing.
 You’ll then have proof that you asked.
 If your employer doesn’t reply and you make a tribunal claim, the tribunal might take account of the fact that they didn’t reply.

 When you ask for evidence, your employer will know you’re preparing to make a complaint.
 Before you ask them for evidence, make sure you're certain you want to complain about the discrimination.
 It's often a good idea to ask for evidence when you start your complaint.
 Collect any evidence you can get on your own before this, and be ready to show it to your employer.

 Send your employer a list of questions

 You can ask your employer questions about what happened.
 This can help you decide if they discriminated against you and if you want to take legal action about it.